gcostaneto/EnvRtype_v2/README.md

   [![SUPPORT](https://img.shields.io/badge/SUPPORT-R-yellowgreen)](https://github.com/gcostaneto/EnvRtype_course/blob/main/README.md)

-  ## Resources
+  ## Overview

+EnvRtype (pronounced as *env-R-type* or you can say just **envirotype**) is a R package to interplay Quantitative Genetics and Ecophysiology into a *easy* way.
- The envirotyping pipeline provided by EnvRtype consists in three modules (1 - Environmental Sensing, 2- Macro-Environmental Characterization and 3 - Enviromic Similarity and Phenotype Prediction).
+Since its conception in the begining of 2020, and its first publication in 2021, the envirotyping pipeline provided by EnvRtype consists in three modules (1 - Environmental Sensing, 2- Macro-Environmental Characterization and 3 - Enviromic Similarity and Phenotype Prediction).
 Collectively, the EnvRtyping functions generate a simple workflow to collect, process and integrates envirotyping data into several fields of agricultural research, specially for predictive breeding that may include the use of genomic x enviromic relatedness information.

   <img align="center" src="/fig/workflow_2.png" width="90%" height="90%">